Can You Be Legally Terminated While on Long-term Disability?

 Question: is the termination legal?

 Under federal law, your employer can’t fire you if you qualify for the Family and Medical Leave Act or the Americans With Disabilities Act.
-Different states also have their own laws that protect employees from wrongful termination.
+Different states also have laws that protect employees from wrongful termination.

 The FMLA is enacted to help employees balance their work and personal life.
 Under this law, certain employees are allowed up to 12 weeks of unpaid, job-protected leave.